 A problematic immune function shows itself in two ways: allergies and constant colds or flu.

 I like the bucket analogy when it comes to inflammation in your body.
-Your body is designed to heal and inflammation is its natural response to perceived threats.
+Your body is designed to heal; inflammation is its natural response to perceived threats.
 However, sometimes, as you add more and more water to your bucket (in the form of stresses like poor sleep, poor diet, allergies, food sensitivities, etc.), it starts to leak.
 That’s when you notice symptoms.
 That goes for allergies or getting sick constantly.
 Many of us find that we can keep our environmental allergies under control by making sure we don’t let the bucket overflow.
-We will also find that we get sick a lot when we don’t eat well or eat too much sugar.
+We will also find that we get sick a lot when we don’t eat well or overeat sugar.

 4. Stomach Aches

-Stomach issues are usually a clear indicator that you are consuming foods that are harming you.
-Like brain fog, stomach aches can point to hard to define food sensitivities.
+Stomach issues are usually a clear indicator that you are consuming foods harming you.
+Like brain fog, stomach aches can point to hard-to-define food sensitivities.
 It may take time and determination to find the root cause.

 5. Poor Sleep